Estrella Alfon

-Estrella D. Alfon (July 18, 1917 – December 28, 1983) was a Filipina author who wrote in English.
-She held an AA degree from the University of the Philippines and was a member of the UP Writers Club.
+Estrella D. Alfon (May 27, 1917 – December 27, 1983) was a prolific Filipina author who wrote in English.
+She was a professor of Creative Writing at the University of the Philippines in Manila, though she only had an AA degree.
+She was a member of the UP Writers Club.

 Personal life

 Estrella Alfon was born in Cebu City in 1917.
 Her parents were shopkeepers.
 She attended college, studying medicine.
 After being mistakenly diagnosed with tuberculosis and sent to a sanitarium, she resigned from her pre-medical education, leaving with an Associate of Arts degree.

 Alfon had several children: Alan Rivera, Esmeralda "Mimi" Rivera, Brian Alfon, Estrella "Twinkie" Alfon, and Rita "Daday" Alfon (deceased).
 She had ten grandchildren.
 Her youngest daughter was a stewardess for Saudi Arabian Airlines, and was part of the Flight 163 crew on August 19, 1980, when an in-flight fire forced the aircraft to land in Riyadh.
 A delayed evacuation resulted in the death of all aboard the flight.

-Alfon died on December 28, 1983, following a heart attack suffered on-stage during the Manila Film Festival Awards Night.
+Alfon died on December 27, 1983, following a heart attack suffered on-stage during the Manila Film Festival Awards Night.